-Results from the latest MassMutual College Savings Study reveal that just 28 percent of families who expect their kids to attend an institute of higher learning plan to use a tax-deferred savings program, such as a 529 plan or Coverdell account, to save.
+Results from the latest MassMutual College Savings Study reveal that just 28 percent of families who expect their kids to attend an institute of higher learning plan to use a tax-deferred college savings program, such as a 529 plan or Coverdell account, to save.

 In fact, nearly half (46 percent) of families are banking on a college-sponsored scholarship as their top strategy for paying for college, while 41 percent plan to use federal student aid programs, such as Pell Grants.
 (Pell Grants are federal subsidies that are typically only awarded to undergraduate students who demonstrate financial need.
 Unlike a loan, grants and scholarships do not need to be repaid.)